iLink-CyberShARE/swim-hs-public/README.md

 # SWIM-HS Bridge Service
-Bridge service between SWIM and the Hydroshare platform using OAuth 2.0 mechanism.
+Node js microservice to authenticate with the Hydroshare platform using OAuth 2.0 mechanism.

 ## Features
 + OAUTH2 Authentication